Cardamom-Lemon Chicken puts a new spin on the ever-popular Tandoori Chicken with an exquisitely sweet and tangy blend of aromatic seasonings.

 - 2 tbsp.
 Butter or Ghee;

-Make several slashes in the skin and flesh of the chicken pieces.
-Rub them first with the lemon juice and then with the lemon zest mixture, making sure you get plenty into the slashes and under the skin.
-Set aside for a good 30 minutes or so.
+- Combine the lemon zest, sugar and salt and rub the mixture into the chicken, making sure you get plenty into the slashes and under the skin.
+Set the chicken aside for a good 30 minutes or so.